drug-design/course/docs/chapters/ligand-based-approaches.md

 ### A Generated Solution

-One of the possible solutions to the query represented is the following indole derivative: The superimposition shows how the 3D structure of the constructed indole mimics well the steroidal agent.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/generated-solution-fcafe542'><i class='fa fa-play' aria-hidden='true'></i></button>One of the possible solutions to the query represented is the following indole derivative: The superimposition shows how the 3D structure of the constructed indole mimics well the steroidal agent.

 === "2D"